 - 1 tablespoon red food coloring

-- Transfer corn dog batter to a tall glass and dip the corn dogs one by one in the batter.
+Transfer corn dog batter to a tall glass and dip the corn dogs one by one into the batter.

 Fry corn dogs in batches for 4 minutes or until golden brown.